-The DCOM Remote Protocol extends the Component Object Model (COM) over a network by providing facilities for creating and activating objects, and for managing object references, object lifetimes, and object interface queries.
+The Distributed Component Object Model (DCOM) Remote Protocol extends the Component Object Model (COM) over a network by providing facilities for creating and activating objects, and for managing object references, object lifetimes, and object interface queries.
 The DCOM Remote Protocol is built on top of Remote Procedure Call Protocol Extensions, as specified in [MS-RPCE], and relies on its authentication, authorization, and message integrity capabilities.
+The DCOM Remote Protocol is also referred to as Object RPC or ORPC.
 The following diagram shows the layering of the protocol stack.